-Control over pollen quality and pollination is a key success factor to ensure high quality seed and yield.
+Control over pollen quality and pollination along the Pollen Supply Chain is a key success factor to ensure high quality seed and yield.

 Excessive warm nights, draughts, rain and pesticide applications negatively affect the pollen viability, quantity and timing of pollen shed, leading to a reduced seed set and yield loss.
 Consequently, measuring and understanding pollen quality in hybrid seed production allows maximization of yields, improvement of the female to male ratio and forecasting of your yield.